Is What I’m Experiencing Abuse?

 - Joke about or threaten to use a weapon against you or someone you care about?

 - Frequently accuse you of having affairs?

-- Act disrespectfully or violently towards your children, property or animals?
+- Act disrespectfully or violently towards your children, property, or animals?

-- Speak or act harshly and then later say that it never happened, or that it wasn’t as bad as you are making it out to be?
+- Speak or act harshly and then later say that it never happened or that it wasn’t as bad as you are making it out to be?

 These are signs that your partner is not treating you as you deserve to be treated.
 Living with these behaviors from someone who is supposed to care deeply about you can be confusing, saddening, and scary.
 Call us to talk.
-An advocate can offer support and help examining your options.
+An advocate can offer support and help to examine your options.